Building value in wealth planning: An interview with Mon Chao

 The math made sense to his customers, and Chao sold two of them shortly after the product was launched.

 Then there were some customers whom he recommended both the VUL and the endowment plan, as a complement to one another.
-“I proposed them the variable universal life to protect their assets, and at the same time I recommended them the endowment plan that lasts till 100 years old.
+“I proposed getting the variable universal life to protect their assets, and the endowment plan that lasts till 100 years old.
 That way, when they retire, they can do a partial withdrawal from the endowment plan to finance their VUL.”

 “When I plan something, I will stretch it out over 10 years, 20 or even 30 years.
 In 10 years, would they still be working?
 For some, it’s not likely because they would call it a day when they make their first $10 million.
 So the question becomes, how can they make this last for the rest of their life?”